Here for you. Looking out for you

 - Alberta College and Association of Opticians – regulates Alberta opticians.
 We are dedicated to ensuring Albertans receive safe, ethical and competent opticianry services and promote excellence in the profession and in patient care.

-- Alberta College and Association of Optometrists – regulates and licenses Alberta optometrists to ensure that optometrists practice in the best interests of Albertans.
+- Alberta College of Optometrists – regulates and licenses Alberta optometrists to ensure that optometrists practice in the best interests of Albertans.

 - Alberta College of Paramedics – governs and regulates the practice of paramedicine in the public interest.
 Our primary responsibility is to ensure that registered emergency medical responders, emergency medical technicians and emergency medical technologist paramedics provide competent, safe and ethical care to Albertans.